Teacher Perception of New Technology Use at School

 The findings in the paper show that the schools in Central Valley California were active in terms of the introduction and the subsequent adoption of the new technologies.
 This is quite encouraging in the sense that it denotes the easiness with which teachers in the schools can access and use new technology in teaching.
 Moreover, it is important to point out that the school administration in the sampled schools in Central Valley, California was committed to the development of technology infrastructure.
 Contrary to the early times when teachers in schools were compelled to share computers in the library in some of the schools, the study findings showed that each of the teachers in the schools had been supplied with a laptop.
 This encourages teachers to use technology to enhance learning efficiency and effectiveness.
 Therefore, it is imperative to conclude that most teachers embrace the initiative of ensuring that they are supplied with the relevant technology tools, computers, and the Internet because these tools make it easier to come up with initiatives of teaching using technology.

-How do teachers describe new media technologies and their connection to the Common Core Standards?
+In what ways do educators explain new media technologies and how they relate to the Common Core Standards?

 The results of the study show that most of the teachers had adopted more than one new media technology.
 This is a positive result that showed the willingness of teachers to adopt more technologies given the support received from the school administration.
 The other finding reported in the paper is about the need for a lot of guidance for the teachers from the administration, which can see the embrace of the Common Core State Standards by the teachers.
 This follows the observation that the administration should ensure that they create a supportive environment in schools that can see all the teachers adopt and use new media tools in learning.
 Thus, it is imperative to conclude that the complete implementation of the Common Core State Standards begins with the administration, which has to first ensure that all the teachers are adopting and using technology.
 This makes it easy to deploy technology based on certain standards of teaching or learning in schools in the United States.